-The following statutory provisions may also be assessed: section 11 Civil Evidence Act 1968, and sections 1-4 Civil Evidence Act 1995.
+The following statutory provisions may also be assessed: section 11 Civil Evidence Act 1968, and sections 1-4 Civil Evidence Act 1995, at section 9B of Volume 2 of 'Civil Procedure' (the White Book) 2019.

 Students should be familiar with the discussion of the burden and standard of proof in civil cases at paragraphs 2.1 and 2.3 of the current edition of the BPTC Evidence Handbook, Oxford University Press.